-MPEDANCE control certainly is one of the core techniques in designing modern robot systems, especially for the growing field of service robotics.
+Impedance control certainly is one of the core techniques in the design of modern robot systems, especially for the growing field of service robotics.
 The basic control objective of impedance control as formulated in the seminal work of Hogan [1] is the achievement of a desired dynamical relation between external forces and robot movement.